 Find out how the University is funded and how money is spent.

 Portsmouth, like other universities, sets postgraduate fees to reflect the mode of study (full-time or part-time) and the students' residency status (UK, EU, Channel Islands/Isle of Man or International) as well as the individual nature and characteristics of the course you wish to undertake.
-As a guide, full-time tuition fees for UK and EU students vary between £4,600 and £8,700.
-For exact course fees please visit the course pages.
-Our postgraduate fees for 2015/2016 are displayed in the Key Facts on each individual course page.
+As a guide, full-time tuition fees for UK and EU students vary between £4,200 and £8,900.
+For exact course fees please visit the relevant course page.

 University discounts and bursaries

 Students who have previously studied at the University of Portsmouth on undergraduate programmes wishing to follow a full time or part time postgraduate course may be entitled to a 20% scholarship on any self funding element of their tuition fees (this does not apply to PGCE or MArch students).
 To check if you and the course you wish to study are eligible for the alumni scholarship use the checker on our Academic Registry pages.